Hazot/Recipe-Generation-Project/README.md

 pip install -U git+https://github.com/huggingface/accelerate.git
 ```

+We also need to download the full dataset that you will find here: [Full dataset](/guides/content/editing-an-existing-page).
+The code will preprocess this data during the finetuning phase.

 ## Finetuning a model

 The default config `/config/config_finetuning.yaml` will first create the necessary datasets (requires 10GB of space and 45 minutes) for the GPT2 (or specified) model.
-Afterwards, this will start the fine-tuning of the specified model in the config (gpt2, opt, llama, lora).
+Afterwards, this will start the fine-tuning of the specified model in the config (gpt2, opt, llama).

 ```
 python main_finetuning.py